AndreyLysow/HW-08/README.md

 # Information about this Web project
-# 🚀 Final work template for "Basic JS.
+# 🚀 Final Homework  for "Basic JS.
 Loops and Arrays" module
 ## This project  was developed by a student of group PHPDEV31 of the course "Web Developer" of [Skillfactory](www.skillfactory.ru)
 ## by Lysov Andrey
 ---